OpenDreamKit/OpenDreamKit.github.io/meetings/2019-04-02-GAPSingularMeeting/program.md

 <details>
 <summary>
-Thursday: Best practices software development (Max Horn)
+August 15, 14:00 - 17:00: Best practices software development (Max Horn)
 </summary>
 In this course, you will learn about some best practices in (mathematical) software development: We will discuss the importance of, and how to do, source code version control and issue tracking.
 There will be practical demonstrations using the git version control system, and GitHub for collaborative work, and a set of exercises to train these skills.
 </details>